Community Outreach

 Our largest event has been the Paws for Veterans 5k.
 We were able to host this event for 3 years, raising a total of $7500 for Paws for Veterans.
 Paws for Veterans is a non-profit organization that rescues shelter dogs and trains them to rehabilitate veterans who suffer from conditions, such as PTSD, after their service.

 We have added a charity Fall Festival event at our practice location.
-Funds raised at this event go towards our Compassion Fund while providing local vendors of various crafts and items visibility and an opportunity to build/grow their own businesses.
+Funds raised at this event go towards our Compassion Fund while providing local vendors of various crafts and trades visibility and an opportunity to build/grow their own businesses in our community.

 *Disclosure: Funds are allocated for emergency situations and are distributed on a case by case basis for patients that have been evaluated by our veterinarians.
 We do not offer low cost programs.